the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

     index.css
 ~~~~~~~~

 It looks cleaner than before.
-A component is defined by its component declaration in the JavasScript file, but also by its style and tests.
+The index naming of a file describes it as an entry point file to the folder.
+It is just a common naming convention, but you can use your own naming as well.
+In this module structure, a component is defined by its component declaration in the JavasScript file, but also by its style and tests.

 Another step could be extracting the constant variables from the App component.
-These constants were used to compose the Hacker News API url.
+These constants were used to compose the Hacker News API URL.

 {title="Folder Structure",lang="text"}
 ~~~~~~~~